stephanlphilips/pulse_lib/docs/tutorials/simple_pulse.rst

 	- adding block shaped pulses
 	- adding ramp's
 	- adding an arbitrary row of times and voltages that define a pulse shape.
-	- add sinus shaped data (for modulation options, use a microwave object)
+	- add sinus shaped data (for modulation options, use an IQ segment)
-	- counting
+	- Repeating segments
 	- feature possibility add numpy data.

 Important operators are: